danielrcollins1/Arena/README.md

 a tabletop Fantasy Role-Playing Game (FRPG) similar to Original D&D or closely-related games.
-Combat is done as per "theater of the mind" without tracking exact spatial locations; targets of attacks are chosen by random method (as per 1E AD&D DMG p.
-63 and 70).
+Combat is done as per "theater of the mind" without tracking exact spatial locations; targets of attacks are chosen by random method (as per 1E AD&D DMG).
 In most cases, the intent here is to output aggregate statistics based on many trials of the game between men and monsters.
 This package provides only command-line, text output; there are no graphics or visualizations,